 PHYS 371 - TOPICS IN THEORETICAL PHYSICS

-Topics will be selected from classical mechanics, electromagnetic theory, quantum mechanics, statistical mechanics, optics, or other subjects of interest to faculty and students.
+Topics selected from classical mechanics, electromagnetic theory, quantum mechanics, statistical mechanics, optics, or other subjects of interest to faculty and students.
 Hours Credit: 3.
 Prerequisites: PHYS 252, 341, 361.
 May be repeated for credit if topic differs.
 Offered alternate years.

 PHYS 394 - RESEARCH TOPICS IN PHYSICS